-1. Someone keeps developing an existing system and turns it into something new.
+- Scenario 1: Someone keeps developing an existing system and turns it into something new.
 For example Swedish massage, deep tissue massage and sports massage are clearly related.

-3. Someone studies several systems and combines them into a new style.
+- Scenario 3: Someone studies several systems and combines them into a new style.
 An example would be Thai Massage combined with elements from Shiatsu and Tui Na.

 At one point all those new systems were unknown.
 They were not seen as authentic, and were sometimes branded as heresy since they diverged from an established style.

-How the unauthentic massage becomes the new standard
+How the “unauthentic” massage becomes the new standard

-In the next phase the tables are turned, and if someone practices the system in a different way, then this is now proclaimed unauthentic and against the spirit of the wise founder of the great system.
+In the next phase the process starts all over again.
+If someone practices the now established system in a different way, then this is now proclaimed unauthentic and against the spirit of the wise founder of the great system.

 How tradition can be elevated to a ‘massage religion’

 Here in Thailand most therapists never recite this prayer, and could not do so if asked.
 Even if they can recite it they have no idea what it means since it is composed in Pali, a non-spoken language similar to Sanskrit.

 The various Thai Massage styles are widely mixed.
 There are no fixed boundaries.
 In the northern city of Chiang Mai there are schools which teach the Bangkok style, others teach northern style, and some teachers have their own unique style.

-Some of my best Thai massage teachers had their own unique style, and this is what made them special.
+Some of my best Thai Massage teachers had their own unique style, and this is what made them special.

 But the more one excels in the healing professions, the less there is any reason to limit oneself to designations and labels.
 Healing is a uniquely personal expression which comes not so much from technique than from one’s heart, one’s creativity, one’s intention, and one’s passion.

 Asian therapists are much less interested in categorizing, labeling and authenticating than their western counterparts.
-I am not sure what an ‘authentic’ Thai massage is, but I sure can tell a good one when I receive it.
+I am not sure what an ‘authentic’ Thai Massage is, but I sure can tell a good one when I receive it.